egonelbre/egonelbre.com/content/draft/five-percent-heuristic.md

 > You don’t have to implement the perfect solution.

-It would be sufficient to make that function to take less than `~5%` time it did previously.
-So, instead of implementing `uint1024`, we can try to reduce calls to `big.Int.Div`.
-In principle we can do this, by dividing the big.Int by `58^10` to avoid individual divisions.
-Why `58^10`, because it's the largest number that still fits into `uint64`.
+It would be sufficient to make that function to take less than 5% time it did previously.
+Instead of implementing `uint1024`, we can try to reduce calls to `big.Int.Div`.
+Let's fit as much of the calculations into uint64 and then do the rest using `big.Int`.
+We can fit a 10 digit base58 number (`58^10`) into `uint64`.
+Hence, we can use a calculation:

-The idea in pseudo-code is:

 ```
 for x > 0 {
-	// Convert base 256 to base 58^10 using big.Int
+	// Convert base 256 to 10 digits base 58 using big.Int
 	mod10 := x % pow(radix, 10)
 	x = x / pow(radix, 10)
-	// Convert base 58^10 to base 58 using uint:
+	// Convert the 10 digits to single digits using uint:
 	for k := 0; k < 10; k++ {
 		answer = append(answer, encoding[mod10 % radix])
 		mod10 = mod10 / radix